- Potluck Brunch Potato Salad

 Cheesy Sausage Crockpot Potatoes

-Stacy’s Cheesy Sausage Potatoes (link no longer available) from one of my favorite cookbooks (aff. link) currently is great because (a) it’s frugal, and (b) crockpot dishes can really stay warm!
-(Wrap the crockpot in a beach towel while traveling to protect your hands from heat and in case of shifting in the vehicle – easier to wash a towel than the car seat!)
+My friend Stacy’s Cheesy Sausage Potatoes from one of my favorite cookbooks currently is great because (a) it’s frugal, and (b) crockpot dishes can really stay warm!
+Wrap the crockpot in a beach towel while traveling to protect your hands from heat and in case of shifting in the vehicle – easier to wash a towel than the car seat!
+It also helps to use a bigger crockpot so even if it does slosh around, it won’t be as likely to spill over.
+I like this 10 quart one.

 The Crock On! eBook has not failed us yet – Stacy’s recipes are simple, well-loved, and frugal.
 I also make my own sausage recipe with pasture-raised meats, like what you can get from ButcherBox.
 (Get $10 off your first order with that link!)

 Homemade Yogurt and Granola or Fruit

 You may have noticed I am leaning away from the standard quick breads and muffins on this list.
-A few years ago when we were just starting to experiment with a grain-free lifestyle and learning about cutting gluten, I worked hard to think of some dish-to-pass items for Bible study snacks that weren’t so carby and sugary.
+A few years ago when we were just starting to experiment with grain-free elimination diet recipes and learning about cutting gluten, I worked hard to think of some dish-to-pass items for Bible study snacks that weren’t so carby and sugary.

 Crackers and Spread